MakeSchool-Tutorials/Sushi-Neko-CocosStudio-Cpp/P3-Setup-Main-Scene/content.md

 Drag *life_bg.png* onto the scene.
 Name it "lifeBG".
 Set the *anchor point* to (0.5, 1.0) and its *position* to (50%, 98%).
 This will ensure it is centered and near the top of the screen on all devices.

 >
-Drag *life.png* onto the scene and set it as a child of *life_bg*.
+Drag *life.png* onto the scene and set it as a child of *lifeBG*.
 Name it "lifeBar".
 This sprite will show the remaining time.
 Set its *anchor point* to (0, 0.5)  Set the *x-postion* to 17px and the *y-position* to 50%.
 This should center the red life bar on its background.

 We will be changing the *Horizontal Scale %* in code to reflect the current amount of time remaining.
 The anchor point will ensure the left side is always positioned near the left edge of the life_bg border.